nologic/blog/_posts/2017-04-10-embedded-webserver.md

 # Locating the webserver
 Looking at the HTTP traffic we see that there are two webservers at play.
 First is the `lighttpd/1.4.28` and another is the `vshttpd`.
 Different server values are returned even though same IP/port combinations are used.
 Clearly there is some sort of proxying set up.
 So, let's go looking for these servers.

 Scanning through _/etc/init.d_ directory, we find that `fileserv.sh` has references _/etc/fileserv/lighttpd.conf_.
 That's cool, it means that _/usr/sbin/fileserv_ is the _lighttpd_ server we are looking for.
 The binary is referenced by the same shell script.
-Scanning further, we find an _/etc/init.d/web_ file which references _/usr/sbin/ioos_ file.
+Scanning further, we find an _/etc/init.d/web_ file which has references to the _/usr/sbin/ioos_ file.
 Based on the name and the process of elimination let's decide that this is our other webserver which calls itself `vshttpd`.
 This will be confirmed by reverse engineering.

 ```
 $ strings /usr/sbin/ioos | grep vshttpd